< Home

 Looking for something else?

-Case Summary: Komba Kpakiwa and Josephine Foday
+Incident Report: Komba Kpakiwa and Josephine Foday

 Nov 29, 2020

 On Saturday, 27 April 2013, Mr Komba Kpakiwa (31) and Ms Josephine Foday (22) took a romantic hotel break at the Down Hall Country Hotel, Hatfield Heath, Essex.
 Dating back to 1322, the Italianate mansion is set on 110 acres of historic grounds and with rooms adorned with luxury interiors and ornate ceilings.
 The four-star luxury hotel, owned by Veladail Hotels of Mayfair in London, also offered a 10.5-metre swimming pool, sauna, and jacuzzi.
-It would be this swimming pool where Komba and Josephine would together later that same day drown (Webb, 2014).
+It would be this swimming pool where Komba and Josephine would drown together later that same day (Webb, 2014).

 The popular luxury retreat is located on the Hertfordshire and Essex border within 45 minutes of central London and close to Stansted Airport.
 The hotel hosted a variety of functions, including weddings, birthday parties, christenings, and murder mystery weekends, the latter taking place the weekend of the accident (ITV News, 2013).